RiccardoMengozzi/tb3_exploration_ros2/README.md

 # tb3_exploration_ros2
-The project implement autonomous mapping through slam, localization and navigation of an amr, with the use of turtlebot3 navigation package.
+The project implement an autonomous exploration with a frontier-based algorithm, localization and navigation of an amr (Turtlebot3).
 Then a "sanification" task is performed: the robot should autonomously navigate through the mapped environment to sanitize it in an efficient way.
 Read the report for further informations.

 # Installation
 The default ROS simulator is Gazebo.